-Accessibility comes built in as standard across all of our services.
+Accessibility comes built in as standard across all of our solutions.

-A happy result of this focus on usability is that we adhere to all key standards for accessibility, as promoted by disability advocacy groups and recommended by the W3C’s Web Accessibility Initiative.
+Our process is heavily influenced by the GOV.UK Service Manual, and we are proud to be WCAG 2.2 AA compliant.
+This means we adhere to all key standards for accessibility, as promoted by disability advocacy groups and recommended by the W3C’s Web Accessibility Initiative.
 As the latter states, accessibility benefits all users.

 Built on an HTML framework and fully responsive, all pages automatically resize when viewed on screens of differing sizes, such as mobile or tablet devices.